NISH1001/playx/README.md

 .playx
     |- songs/
     |- logs/
+    |- playlist/
+    |- playxlist/
 ```

 *songs*: This stores all the songs downloaded by `playx`
 *logs*: This stores the log for user activities of songs that are searched and played with creation date.
 This will be used for recommendation of songs in future version
+*playlist*: This stores all the cached playlists files.
+*playxlist*: Stores all the playxlist files.

 ------------